neutralinojs/neutralinojs.github.io/docs/getting-started/use-a-frontend-library.md

 ```

 When we modify `cli.clientLibrary` property, we need to enter `neu update` to get the client library globals to
 the new location.
-Go to `myapp` and update the client library globals.
+Go to `myapp` and run following command to create globals file in `/myapp-react/public` directory.

 ```bash
 neu update